InfinitePeripherals/QWedge-Android/docs/index.md

 ![](https://github.com/InfinitePeripherals/QWedge-Android/raw/main/assets/ringscanner/IntentDetails.png)

-The default intents for receiver are as follow:
+The default intents to retrieve data for receiver are as follow:
 - Intent Action: `com.ipc.qwedge.intent.ACTION`
+    - The default action to listen for broadcast
 - Barcode Data Intent Extra: `com.ipc.qwedge.intent.barcodeData`
+    - The default extra to retrieve the scanned barcode data
 - Barcode Type Intent Extra: `com.ipc.qwedge.intent.barcodeType`
+    - The default extra to retrieve the barcode code type
 - Image URI Intent Extra: `com.ipc.qwedge.intent.image`
+    - The default extra to retrieve the path of the image of the scanned barcode.
+The image will be deleted 15 seconds after the broadcast is sent.
-- Active App Bundle: `com.ipc.qwedge`
+- Active App Bundle: `com.company.appname`
+    - The active bundle that the intent broadcast from QWedge will be sent to if Active App Only is enabled.

 #### Active App Only
 When this setting is enabled, barcodes only broadcast to the active app bundle.